MushroomApp/docs/privacy.md

 If you wish to not receive marketing communications from Popsy, please contact us at hello@popsy.io.

-Privacy Policy last updated: March 27th, 2017.
+Privacy Policy last updated: April 28th, 2017.